250+ Ways to Describe Voices: A Word List for Writers

 “A hoarse bass voice like an echo in an empty house.” ~ Amos Oz

-“A voice as hard as the blade of a shovel.” ~ Raymond Chandler
+“as hard as the blade of a shovel.” ~ Raymond Chandler

-“A voice like a broken phonograph.” ~ Anonymous
+“like a broken phonograph.” ~ Anonymous

-“A voice like a strained foghorn.” ~ W. W. Jacobs
+“like a strained foghorn.” ~ W. W. Jacobs

-“A voice like the cry of an expiring mouse …” ~ Arthur C. Benson
+“like the cry of an expiring mouse …” ~ Arthur C. Benson

-“A voice like the whistle of birds.” ~ Arabian Nights
+“like the whistle of birds.” ~ Arabian Nights

-“Brittle as the first ice of autumn.” ~ Michael Gilbert
+“brittle as the first ice of autumn.” ~ Michael Gilbert

 “Delicate voices, like silver bells.” ~ Nikolai V. Gogol